Safe Routes To School

-The Takoma Safe Routes to School program encourages students to walk and bike to school regularly and safely.
-The program serves students and families at Takoma Park Piney Branch, Rolling Terrace, and East Silver Spring Elementary Schools, and the Takoma Park Middle School.
-A Safe Routes to School grant from the State of Maryland funds the program.
+The mission of the Takoma Safe Routes to School program is to make it safe for students to walk and bike to school.
+The program serves students and families at Takoma Park, Piney Branch, Rolling Terrace, and East Silver Spring Elementary Schools, and Takoma Park Middle School.
+A Safe Routes to School grant from the State of Maryland funds the program, in part.

-To learn more about how you can get involved or to volunteer for any of the following programs, contact the Safe Routes to School Coordinator at 301-891-7235.
+To learn more about any of the following programs, contact the Safe Routes to School Coordinator at firstname.lastname@example.org.

 Bike to School Day

 Students celebrate Bike to School Day by riding to school with their peers, teachers and guests on the first Wednesday in May.
 In Takoma Park, some schools ask students to meet remotely and ride to school together.
 Other schools ask students to ride to school then meet up with other riders to enjoy snacks, swag and learn about safety and helmet fitting.

 Stay tuned for information on plans for Bike to School Day 2021!

 Takoma Park Safe Routes to School iCan Bike Camp is designed to teach individuals with disabilities how to ride a conventional bike and become lifelong independent riders!
 The camp is open to 30 Maryland residents between 8 and 14 years of age who are invited to attend the camp for free.